Élder Campos

 Élder Alencar Machado de Campos (born 19 July 1976), known as Élder Campos or just Élder, is a Brazilian football coach and former player who played as a midfielder.
-He is the current head coach of Santos' under-17 team.
+He is the current head coach of Santos' under-20 team.

 Club career

 Born in Presidente Prudente, São Paulo, Élder played for Dracena and Novorizontino as a youth.
 In 1995, after winning the 1994 Série C with the latter, he moved to Vasco da Gama.

 On 15 August 1996, after playing the Campeonato Paulista back at Novorizontino, Élder signed for Santos.
 Despite being regularly used in the following years, he was unable to establish himself as an undisputed starter, and was loaned to Juventude on 23 April 1999.

 Back to Santos for the 2000 season, Élder featured in two matches before moving to Inter de Limeira also on loan on 16 March of that year.
-In August, he moved abroad for the first time in his career, signing for Giannina in Greece.
+In August, he moved abroad for the first time in his career, signing for PAS Giannina in Greece.

 Back to Brazil, Élder spent a short period at Guarani before returning to Juventude for the 2002 campaign.
 In January 2003, he returned to Greece with Kallithea, but was rarely used and moved to Portuguesa.

 Élder began the 2004 season at Criciúma, but moved to Sport Recife after playing in just one Série A match during the year.
 He left the latter in 2005, and spent a short period at América Mineiro before joining Hungarian side Lombard-Pápa.

 Élder returned to his home country in 2007, signing for Juventus-SP.
 In December 2008, he moved to Santa Cruz, before joining Red Bull Brasil in the January 2010 and subsequently retiring after winning the Campeonato Paulista Série A3.